- Updated C.V. or Resume of Attorney Carl E. Person

 - Circling of cars to avoid fines for "standing" or illegal parking

 A..
 Buildings/Construction (8)

-Part III - Unintended or Secretly-Desired Consequences of Congestion Pricing
+Part VI - Unintended or Secretly-Desired Consequences of Congestion Pricing

 - More parking available so fewer parking tickets and congestion-related moving violations (offsetting the dollar gains with dollar losses)